 In Finland, providing the authorities with false personal data or a false written statement, or causing harm to data processing, is an act punishable under the Criminal Code and may lead to a sentence (Criminal Code, chapter 16:5, 7 and 8 §, and chapter 34:9 a §).

 The provision of false information may lead to refusal to grant a permit or the cancellation of a permit already granted, removal from the country and a prohibition of entry into the Schengen area.

-Migri is not responsible for the arrival of the message to the user.
-If the message does not arrive, this will not affect the date of the service laid down in section 19 (2) of the Act on Electronic Services and Communication in the Public Sector, which possibly is imposed on the user.
+Migri is not responsible for the arrival of the notice to the user.
+If the notice does not arrive, this will not affect the date of the service (meaning the time that the user received notice of the decision in the service) laid down in section 19 (2) of the Act on Electronic Services and Communication in the Public Sector, which possibly is imposed on the user.

 If the service does not need to be verifiable – in other words, there is no need to be able to prove the time of notice – the document is deemed served on the third day from its submission to the e-service.
 Users do not need to inform Migri that they have received or viewed a document in the service.
 When a document to be served arrives in the service, Migri will inform the user with a separate notice.
 Decisions can be submitted to the service even for users who do not have the right to appeal the decision.
 However, this does not mean that the user has an exceptional right to appeal.

 Migri is not required to inform users of decisions through the e-service or in another manner if there are legal or administrative grounds for not doing so.

 Decisions on international protection, meaning decisions on asylum applications, are not served online.

 The service is provided free of charge, but processing an application carries a fee

 Before the processing of an application can begin or continue, a processing fee must be paid (Aliens Act, section 10 a; Nationality Act, section 44 (5)).
 An application for a residence permit or D visa will expire if the processing fee is not paid.
 No fee is charged for only using the e-service.